evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_RS_iV_GEN1/_index.md

 ---
 title: SKODA ENYAQ COUPÉ RS iV (GEN1)
 linktitle: "ENYAQ COUPÉ RS iV GEN1"
 description: "SKODA ENYAQ COUPÉ RS iV (GEN1) is an all-electric coupe SUV with a WLTP range of up to 514 km (320 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true